 Protein is essential for your body to function correctly.
-Getting enough protein affects your organs, your muscles, and protein is an integral part of the body’s immune system to help promote healing.
-For bariatric patients, protein shakes are important so they don’t feel hungry and have enough energy to workout in order to maintain weight loss.
+Getting enough protein affects your organs, and your muscles, and protein is an integral part of the body’s immune system to help promote healing.
+For bariatric patients, protein shakes are important so they don’t feel hungry and have enough energy to work to maintain weight loss.

 Every cell, organ, and tissue in our body contains proteins that are constantly being utilized and replenished.
 They are responsible and do most of the work to regulate and monitor our tissues and organs.
 The protein in our body has many functions including:

-- Contributing support to the metabolic functions which help you lose weight more efficiently;
+- Contributing support to the metabolic function helps you lose weight more efficiently:

 - Helping individuals feel full longer and curbing hunger pangs.

-Protein molecules are composed of amino acids that are linked to one another and look sort of like a long chain.
-There are several different amino acids that can join together to make a protein.
+Amino acids link to one another to form protein molecules that resemble a long chain.
+Several different amino acids can join together to make a protein.

 Our bodies manufacture 13 different amino acids, but there are nine other essential amino acids our bodies need that must come from food sources because our bodies can not manufacture them.

-What Happens If You Don’t Get Enough Protein After Bariatric Surgery?
+What Happens If You Don’t Get Enough Bariatric Protein Shakes Alternatives?

 Bariatric surgery reduces the size of the stomach as well as alters the function of the digestive system.
 This makes the task of consuming an adequate amount of protein even more challenging than it was before surgery.

 We must consume high-quality protein in sufficient amounts because our body does not store protein.
 If we do not get enough protein in our diet, our bodies will steal it from our muscles.
-After undergoing weight-loss surgery, the subsequent very-low-calorie diet always causes some loss of some lean muscle mass.
+After undergoing weight-loss surgery, the subsequent very low-calorie diet always causes some loss of lean muscle mass.

 Lack of protein will cause the loss of muscle mass which helps us burn fat and also creates a greater appetite and most often results in overeating.
 To prevent protein deficiency complications including loss of muscle we need to supplement our body’s protein intake.